potterbm/gridcolor/README.md

 `columns` - The number of columns in the grid.
 This is used to prevent elements from having the same color as those directly above them.
 Defaults to `3`.

-`cssProperty` - The property used to determine if two elements have the same color or now.
+`cssProperty` - The property used to determine if two elements have the same color or not.
 Defaults to `"background-color"`.

 `defaultColor` - When everything goes wrong, this is the object that will be used to color whatever tile is making problems.
 Defaults to `{ "background-color": "rgb(255, 255, 255)", "color": "rgb(85, 85, 85)" }`.